RuiXuqi/ForgeDevEnv/README.md

 # ForgeDevEnv
-A modified version of [TemplateDevEnv](https://github.com/CleanroomMC/TemplateDevEnv), containing spotless, lombok, ConfigAnyTime and some extra things.
+A modified version of [TemplateDevEnv](https://github.com/CleanroomMC/TemplateDevEnv), containing some extra things to make modding easier.

 If you hate spotless, refer to [this commit](https://github.com/RuiXuqi/ForgeDevEnv/commit/d48bd8777297872b630b9480729d2a109b5b5d2d) to remove it.